vpavlenko/kule/README.md

 4.  **Applying Colors to English Word Letters**:
     - Once the best TP definition (e.g., `[tp_word1, tp_word2, tp_word3]`) is determined:
-      - The **first two letters** of the original English word are colored using `color1` and `color2` of `tp_word1` (from `data.ts`).
-These colors create a linear gradient.
+      - The **first letter** of the (usually two-letter) segment of the original English word is colored using `color1` of `tp_word1` (from `data.ts`).
-      - The **next two letters** (3rd and 4th) of the English word are colored using `color1` and `color2` of `tp_word2`.
+      - The **second letter** of that English word segment is colored using `color2` of `tp_word1`.
-      - This pattern continues, pairing two English letters with the colors of the corresponding TP word in the definition sequence.
+      - This pattern continues: the next two letters of the English word (forming the second segment) are colored by `tp_word2`'s `color1` (for the third English letter) and `color2` (for the fourth English letter), and so on.
-    - If the TP definition is shorter than the number of 2-letter segments in the English word (i.e., `definition_length < ceil(N / 2)`), any remaining 2-letter segments of the English word are colored white.
+    - If the TP definition is shorter than the number of 2-letter segments in the English word (i.e., `definition_length < ceil(N / 2)`), any remaining letters of the English word are colored white.
-    - If an English word has an odd number of letters, the last single letter also forms a segment and is colored according to the corresponding TP word in the definition, or white if the definition is exhausted.
+    - If an English word has an odd number of letters, the last single letter forms a segment.
+It is colored with `color1` of the corresponding TP word, or white if the definition is exhausted.
     - If no suitable TP definition is found for an English word, the entire word is displayed in white.
     - Spaces between words are preserved and colored black.